 Data collection begins at the approved conceptual plans stage for projects.
 As project design plans and right of way plans are prepared by the district, department staff track the number of historic resources in project footprints and the number of resources that can be avoided or protected by revising the design of a project versus the number of resources MoDOT can not avoid and must be mitigated.
 The data includes only historic resources identified as potentially affected by projects after the conceptual plan stage.
 The data does not include historic resources avoided during early project planning or those avoided during consideration of different alignments during National Environmental Policy Act studies.
 This measure has no overall desired trend.
 For any year, data for the measure will vary due to the number of projects in the MoDOT program and the specific nature of those projects.
-This measure is tracked by calendar year with quarterly updates.
+This is an annual measure with quarterly updates.

-Through early project design, MoDOT avoided impacts to all but two historic resources during 2007.
-Of the 14 historic properties identified at the conceptual plan stage as being impacted by projects, MoDOT was able to modify the project in the final stages of design to avoid impacts to all but two of the historic resources.
-The only significant historic resources that could not be avoided were two historic bridges that had project impacts mitigated through the preparation of detailed photographic and historical documentation.
-While there is no desired trend, the overall effectiveness of MoDOT's historic preservation efforts is reflected by all of MoDOT's activities during 2007 resulting in the required mitigation of project impacts to only two historic resources.
+Through early project design, MoDOT avoided impacts to all but three historic resources during the first three quarters of 2007.
+Of the 11 historic properties identified at the conceptual plan stage as being impacted by projects, MoDOT was able to modify the project in the final stages of design to avoid impacts to all but three of the historic resources.
+The only significant historic resources that could not be avoided were three historic bridges that had project impacts mitigated through the preparation of detailed photographic and historical documentation.
+While there is no desired trend, the overall effectiveness of MoDOT's historic preservation efforts is reflected by all of MoDOT's activities during the first three quarters of 2007 resulting in the required mitigation of project impacts to only three historic resources.